nicholaswilliambrown/ProfilesRNS/Website/SourceCode/Profiles/Profiles/StaticFiles/Configuration/README.txt

-You can use your own headers and footers, AKA 'branding', and your own strings for properties and blurbs, by editing / replacing these files
+You can use your own headers and footers, AKA 'branding', and your own strings for properties and blurbs, by editing / replacing these files:

-    myBranding.json,
+    myBranding.json
-    myBranding.js and
+    myBranding.js
-    myBranding.css.
+    myBranding.css

+For the blurbs in myBranding.json, you might use an editor with text-wrapping, as each entry must occur on one (possibly long) line.

 Compared to the supplied, default Catalyst JSON, your myBranding.json may not need (m)any of the items supplied there.
 You need any items referenced in the code that you use in your version of myBranding.js.
+Also, any items referenced in the code (brandingUtil.js) that customizes webpages (e.g. the Help, Overview or About pages).

 In your version of myBranding.js, you supply your own implementations of
     setupHeadAndTabTitle()